Mitch Kupchak: Los Angeles Lakers (1986–2017)

 On February 21, 2017, Kupchak was fired as general manager of the Lakers.

-Charlotte Hornets (2018–present)
+Charlotte Hornets (2018–2024)

 On April 8, 2018, Kupchak was hired as the president of basketball operations and general manager of the Charlotte Hornets.
 On June 21, 2018, Kupchak made his first draft selection as the general manager of the Charlotte Hornets.
 He selected Shai Gilgeous-Alexander with the 11th pick, who was subsequently traded to the Los Angeles Clippers for Miles Bridges, who was selected with the 12th pick.
 On February 12, 2024, Kupchak stepped down from his position atop the basketball operations hierarchy and transitioned into an advisory role upon the hire of former Nets assistant GM Jeff Peterson.

 Personal life

 Kupchak was inducted into the Suffolk Sports Hall of Fame on Long Island in the Basketball Category with the Class of 1990.
 In 2002, he was inducted into the National Polish-American Sports Hall of Fame.
 In 2022 he divorced from his wife Claire, with whom he had two children.
 His daughter, Alina Claire Kupchak, died on January 5, 2015, after a lengthy illness.
 His son Maxwell played as a forward for the UC Santa Barbara basketball team.